vedantgour45/google-keep-clone/README.md

 ### Usage

-  1. To run the application locally, use the following command:
+  1. ```bash To run the application locally, use the following command: npm start
-  2. ```bash
-    npm start